blookot/elastic-refs/README.md

 ### ... to running advanced analytics using Elastic Machine Learning and Graph...
 Once data are in, you can leverage the awesomeness of Elastic ML and Graph:
-TBC...
+- see our videos and in particular the episode 3 (coming soon)
+- have a look at our [ML recipes](https://www.elastic.co/products/stack/machine-learning/recipes) that describe in detail a few attacks and how to detect them
+- check a few other [ML examples](https://github.com/blookot/ml-examples#security) related to security analytics

-### ... and eventually correlating and alerting
+### ... and eventually correlating, alerting and responding
 Elastic Watcher is used to correlate events (static or dynamically identified by ML) and alert via email, Slack, Jira, PagerDuty or any other system (see [documentation](https://www.elastic.co/guide/en/elastic-stack-overview/6.3/actions.html)).
 A few additional resources:
 - first learn about Watcher on our [website](https://www.elastic.co/products/stack/alerting)
 - a few [examples of watches](https://github.com/elastic/examples/tree/master/Alerting/Sample%20Watches)
 - the [Sigma rules](https://github.com/Neo23x0/sigma) translated for Watcher on [Uncoder](https://uncoder.io/) (Select a sigma rule on the left, then Watcher on the droplist on the right and click Translate!)
-- integration with external SOAR (Security Orchestration and Automated Response) like [CyberSponse](https://cybersponse.com/resources/CyberSponse-Elastic-SolutionBrief.pdf)
+- integration with external SOAR (Security Orchestration and Automated Response) like [CyberSponse](https://cybersponse.com/resources/CyberSponse-Elastic-SolutionBrief.pdf), SIEMplify, SOCprime...

 ## Content related to Machine Learning
 Here is a list of content refs to help start and understand Elastic ML: